 I found a nice chunk of quartz crystal, back up on the saddle that I gave away to one of my fellow travellers, and then we were on our way.

 We happened upon a trail of sorts that took us up through the catclaw brambles to the top of the ridge that extends out from Sugarloaf.
 Unfortunately, it vanished at the top, and we once again were making our way down a treacherous ravine of unstable rock.
 I was little put off by one friend that seemed to enjoy this part of trip the most, as I tried to argue, unsuccessfully, for taking a safer route down.
 We made our way across a pasture of the ( private) Saint Augustine Ranch.
 We knew we had accidentally trespassed when we arrived at the fence dividing the ranch and BLM land.
 The earth was cooling rapidly( I believe it was January) as the sun set, but we made it back safely to my old Isuzu Rodeo.
 I would like to return this area one day, while I'm still reasonably young and fit.
 I want to see if Maple Canyon will live up to its name.
 I'm a sucker for the fall colors of those beautiful big tooth maples that can be seen in other dark, cool places in the Organs.
 Note: Only a portion of Texas Canyon is BLM land.
-Please do not trespass onto private land on this hike a.
+Please do not trespass onto private land or military land on this hike .
 Be forewarned and be careful if you go.

 Friday, September 19, 2014